bernardodangelo/exercises/README.md

 # FAESA academic exercises and assignments

-All my projects, assignments, and exercises made in FAESA.
+All my projects, assignments, and exercises made in my college: FAESA.

 ## Contact